eiskalteschatten/developersnotebook/README.md

 - Compile and create a gziped bundle: `make create-linux-bundle`
 - Compile and create a .deb package: `make package-deb`

+## Building with Docker

+Another way to build and package Developer's Notebook for Linux is with Docker.

+- Compile and create a .deb package within a Debian Docker Container: `make package-deb-docker`

 ## Running